-- A Background Information Document (BID) containing descriptive information about the proposed activities was compiled and sent out to all identified and registered I&APs via email on 03 October 2025;

-- Notices were placed in the New Era newspapers dated 03 October 2025 and 10 October 2025, briefly explaining the activity and its locality, inviting members of the public to register as I&APs (Appendix B); and - A notice was fixed at the project site (see Appendix A);
+- A Background Information Document (BID) containing descriptive information about the proposed activities was compiled and sent out to all identified and registered I&APs via email on 19 September 2025; - Notices were placed in Namibian and the New Era newspapers dated 19 September 2025 and 26 September 2025, briefly explaining the activity and its locality, inviting members of the public to register as I&APs (Appendix B); and - A notice was fixed at the project site (see Appendix A);

 Public consultation was carried out according to the Environmental Management Act's EIA Regulations.
 After the initial notification, the I&APs were given two weeks to submit their comments on the project (until 24 October 2025).
-The comment period remained open until the final scoping report was submitted to MEFT.
+The comment period will remain open until the final scoping report is submitted to MET.

-The Draft Scoping Report was circulated from the 20 November 2025 until the 05 December 2025 so that the public could review and comment on it.
-The overall commentary received from the public on the draft report was documented in the comments and responses report document of this report.
+The Draft Scoping Report was circulated from the 28 November 2025 until 19 December 2025 so that the public could review and comment on it.
+The overall commentary received from the public on the draft report was documented in a comments and responses report to be included in the final report.